 Cool facts on just about everything

 A controversial study suggests humans reached the Americas 100,000 years earlier than thought!
 Broken mastodon bones, large broken rocks and worn rocks suggest hominid activity.
 Dating was challenging due to the inability to use radiocarbon however it was a method using radioactive uranium and thorium suggesting the bones were 130,000 years old.
 The claim is contentious with experts questioning why there was no evidence of scraping or other tool use on the bones to remove the meat.
+Plants, algae and mosses prevent 'sunburn' in that they contains a protein that wiggles when it gets too hot.
+As the temperature increases, the pH of the cell decreases, which manipulates the protein and allows for heat dissipation.
+Otherwise, the protein remains immobile and allows for photosynthesis to continue normally.

 Scientists have finally created metallic hydrogen!
 Using two artificial diamonds with flat bottoms, they squeezed super-cooled hydrogen to 500 GPa (5 millions times atmospheric pressure).
 Observations with lasers suggest that the gaseous hydrogen has solidified to a metal as shiny as aluminum.